alexpetros/copy-this-code/README.md

 I will probably share links to this repo with people, but it's not intended to be a definitive archive of anything at this point.
 Use at your own risk.

+## Licensing
+All code in this repo is licensed under the 0-clause BSD license.
+Sometimes code is noted as being shared by someone else; if it's included here, they have agreed that it can be shared under the same terms.